chsWeb/copy-paste-button-for-Circle/README.md

 ## Features

-- **Easy to Use:** A single click on the "Copy Template" button copies a ready-to-use greeting message.
+- **Easy to Use:** A single click copies a ready-to-use greeting message to the clipboard.
-- **Customizable:** Update the template with your own details such as your name, location, or fun fact.
+- **Customizable:** Update the template with your own details and questions.
 - **Designed for Everyone:** Ideal for non-technical users wanting to engage with the community.

 ## How It Works

-When you add this snippet to your Circle post, the button becomes active.
+When you add this snippet to the HTML section in your Circle post settings, the button becomes active.
 Clicking it automatically copies a formatted message template to your clipboard.
 You then simply paste it as a new comment and personalize it with your details.

 ### What’s Included

 - **HTML:** Defines the structure of the button and message area.
-- **CSS:** Styles the layout and appearance of the button and wrapper.
+- **CSS:** Styles the layout and appearance of the button.
 - **JavaScript:** Handles the clipboard functionality so the template is copied instantly.

 ## Watch a Tutorial